 Evenly spread the batter into the prepared baking dish.

 Bake 40-50 minutes, or until a knife inserted in the center comes out mostly clean (the inside will still be a little gooey), and the top is golden brown.

-Transfer the dish to the top of a wire rack and allow to cool completely before cutting into bars.
+Transfer the dish to the top of a wire rack and allow to cool completely before cutting into bars and icing.

 Whisk the powdered sugar and the milk together until it forms the right consistency.